Calling all Ode Enthusiastists.

 Help make this project a success.
 Plan to participate.

 All Odolympics participants must be registered users of Odonata Central, even if you plan to join the iNaturalist projects.
 Registration is free and takes only a few minutes.

-If you are planning to join the iNaturalist projects, you only have to regsiter on Odonata Central once.
-However, you must add your iNatualist ID to your account.
+If you are planning to join the iNaturalist projects, you have to register on Odonata Central and add your iNatualist user name to your profile.
 (After registering and/or logging in, click the blue My Account button in the top menu.)
-This ensures your iNat observations will be added to an Odonata Central account when the iNaturalist project spreadsheet is imported.
 If you do not do this, your iNatualist observations cannot be counted toward the Odolympics total.
 This only has to be done once for all future Odolympics projects.